Have you ever left a website because it was difficult to use?

 People don’t read word for word.
 Think about it.
 When you’re going through a website, you’re likely just trying to find the information that’s most important to you.
 Your reader will do the same.

 So your content needs to be highly scannable.
 You might be scanning this blog post right now.
-That’s why I write with short paragraphs and include lots of headers, images, and bullet points.
+That’s why we write with short paragraphs and include lots of headers, images, and bullet points.

 If each section was just one big block of text, it would be tough to read.
 But making it legible and scannable improves the user experience.